Frequently Asked Questions for Au Pairs

-A: During these five days, all expenses are paid for by EurAupair: airport transfers back and forth, accommodation, meals, and classes/instructions.
-Your only cost is for the optional New York City Bus Tour.
-You should also plan to bring some pocket money should you want to buy any souvenirs, or go eat out on your own during your stay.
+A: During these five days, all expenses are paid for by EurAupair: airport transfers back and forth, accommodation, meals, classes/instructions and the New York City Bus Tour.
+You should however plan to bring some pocket money should you want to buy any souvenirs, or go eat out on your own during your stay.

 My Year as an Au Pair

 A: Your weekly stipend will be a minimum of $195.75 if you are an au pair in the regular program and $250 if you are a par experience au pair.
 Your stipend will be paid weekly, regardless of the number of hours you work (up to 45 hours per week).